 These perceptions are the exception rather than the rule.
 Public defenders come at all levels of experience – from right out of law school to highly experienced.
-Although many court appointed lawyers are conscientious, many of them are also more interested in keeping on the court appointed list than really fighting for the client.
+Although many court-appointed lawyers are conscientious, many of them are also more interested in keeping on the court-appointed list than really fighting for the client.
 A defendant that gets assigned a public defender gets the luck of the draw.

 Benefits of Retaining Private Counsel

-The retaining of a private criminal defense lawyer in Michigan is the smartest decision you can make if you are facing criminal charges.
+The retaining of a private criminal defense lawyer in Michigan is the smartest decision you can make if you face criminal charges.
 The major advantage is you get to pick your own attorney…someone who will fearlessly, zealously and passionately fight to protect you.
 It is important that you are able to work with that attorney and you trust them and their advice.
 You also have the opportunity to “shop” around to pick the best criminal defense lawyer in Michigan that you can afford to represent you.
-A private attorney will put generally more time in on your case and will make defensive moves that a court appointed attorney might not have the time or knowledge to use.
+A private attorney will put generally more time in on your case and will make defensive moves that a court-appointed attorney might not have the time or knowledge to use.
 The benefits of having a retained criminal defense lawyer in Michigan are numerous and include:

 - being able to more easily communicate with that attorney,

 - have the attorney be able to spend more time with you,

 - having an attorney who will explain what is going on so you understand,

 - having more time to consider your options rather than feeling rushed into decisions,

 - having a lawyer who is not motivated to end the case and get to the next client,

 - more likely to attend continuing legal education classes to be up to date on the current status of the law,